Home » Symptoms » Dog Symptoms A-Z » Grayish-white Oral Mucosal Plaques

 Basics and possible causes

-In addition, systemic diseases such as diabetes mellitus or kidney disease can increase susceptibility to infections because they impair the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+Additionally, systemic diseases like diabetes mellitus or kidney diseases can increase susceptibility to infections, as they impair the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..
-Poor nutrition or vitaminVitamins are organic compounds that are necessary in small amounts for the normal growth, development, and physiological function of the body.
+Poor nutritional status or vitaminVitamins are organic compounds that are necessary in small amounts for the normal growth, development, and physiological function of the body.
 Vitamins must mostly be obtained through food, as the body cannot produce them or not in sufficient quantities. deficiencyDeficiency means a lack or absence of a necessary substance required for normal bodily functions or health, such as vitamins, minerals, or hormones. can also contribute to the development of mucosal changes.

 Typical accompanying symptoms